 As with all boilers, a full heat loss calculation for the property should be made to determine the heat load that the boiler will be required to meet, under design conditions.
 If the heating system includes a circuit to a hot water cylinder then an allowance for water heating should normally be included in determining the final heat load to be met by the boiler.

-During combustion a proportion of the heat produced is locked up in the flue gas.
-A conventional boiler cannot recover any of this heat and this energy is lost to the atmosphere through the flue.
 The Grant SPIRA Condensing wood pellet boiler contains an extra heat exchanger which is designed to recover this heat normally lost by a conventional boiler.
 It does this by cooling the flue gases to below 90°C (Typically conventional boiler flue gases are 200°C plus) thus extracting more heat.
 This is achieved by cooling the flue gases to their dew point.

 The Grant Spira is a condensing wood pellet boiler with a modulating burner and has exceptionally high efficiency levels.
 The 6-26kW model has a tested and approved full load efficiency of 97.4% and the 9-36kW model 93.1%.
-This is comparable with high efficiency condensing domestic oil fired boilers (and better than many high efficiency gasfired boilers), making the Grant Spira both an energy efficient and ‘Green‘ alternative to fossil fuel burning boilers.

 Grant Spira wood pellet boilers benefit from the use of award winning condensing technology, originally developed for Grant’s market leading Vortex oil-fired boiler range.
 This, in conjunction with the all-new fully modulating pellet burner, has resulted in an extremely efficient range of renewable home heating appliances.
 Higher efficiencies, coupled with lower and more stable fuel costs, creates a very environmentally and consumer friendly heating solution.